MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/nested-virtualization.md

 # Nested virtualization in Azure Stack HCI

-> Applies to: Azure Stack HCI, version 21H2 or earlier
+> Applies to: Azure Stack HCI, versions 21H2 and 20H2

 Nested virtualization is a feature that lets you run Hyper-V inside a Hyper-V virtual machine (VM).
 This allows you to maximize your hardware investments and gain flexibility in evaluation and testing scenarios.